Rehanprime/MLbootcamp/README.md

 For each test case,it will predict the probability of it belonging to each of the 10 classes.The final predicted output will be the one having maximum probability.

+Also, as suggested by my mentors,I used a 3d matrix for representing each class rather than making different matrix for each class.
 Accuracy of the model:87.2%

 ## 3) KNN